Tilted Block Stitch Pattern

 Optional Finishing Row

-Chain 1, then single crochet in each double crochet, each single crochet, and each chain stitch across.
+To give your project a clean edge, you can add a finishing row: Chain 1, then single crochet in each double crochet, each single crochet, and each chain stitch across.

 Fasten off your yarn to complete the project.

 With its simple repetition and striking visual impact, the Tilted Block Stitch is a fantastic addition to any crochet enthusiast’s skillset.
 Whether you’re working on a blanket, scarf, or even a pillow cover, this stitch is sure to add a unique and stylish flair to your project.
+Enjoy exploring the possibilities with the Tilted Block Stitch!

 You Are Here: